rooseveltframework/roosevelt/README.md

   - `minifier`: *[Object]* Params pertaining to CSS minifcation.

-    - `enable`: *[Boolean]* Whether or not to minify css.
+    - `enable`: *[Boolean]* Whether or not to minify CSS.

-      - Note: Can also be controlled by the `minify` param, which is disabled in development mode.
+- Note: Can also be disabled by the `minify` param.

 - `options`: *[Object]* Parameters to pass to the CSS minifier [clean-css](https://www.npmjs.com/package/clean-css), a list of which can be found in the [clean-css docs](https://github.com/jakubpawlowicz/clean-css#constructor-options).

-  - `whitelist`: Array of CSS files to whitelist for compiling.
+- `allowlist`: Array of CSS files to allowlist for compiling.
 Leave undefined to compile all files.
 Supply a `:` character after each file name to delimit an alternate file path and/or file name for the minified file.

-    - Example array member: *[String]* `less/example.less:.build/css/example.min.css` (compiles `less/example.less` into `.build/css/example.min.css`).
+  - Example array member: *[String]* `example.less:example.min.css` (compiles `example.less` into `example.min.css`).

 - `output`: Subdirectory within `publicFolder` where compiled CSS files will be written to.

 - `versionFile`: If enabled, Roosevelt will create a CSS file which declares a CSS variable containing your app's version number from `package.json`.
 Enable this option by supplying an object with the member variables `fileName` and `varName`.
+Versioning your static files is useful for resetting your users' browser cache when you release a new version of your app.

   - Default: `null`.

-    - Example usage (with roosevelt-less): *[Object]*
+  - Example usage (with LESS): *[Object]*

       ```json
         {
           "fileName": "_version.less",
           "varName": "appVersion"
         }
         ```

   - Assuming the default Roosevelt configuration otherwise, this will result in a file `statics/css/_version.less` with the following content:

       ```less
         /* do not edit; generated automatically by Roosevelt */ @appVersion: '0.1.0';
         ```

   - Some things to note:

     - If there is already a file there with that name, this will overwrite it, so be careful!

     - It's generally a good idea to add this file to `.gitignore`, since it is a build artifact.

 - Default: *[Object]*

     ```json
       {
         "sourcePath": "css",
         "compiler": {